begin-examples/node-personal-website/src/shared/readme.md

 ## Organizing `src/shared`

-Organize shared code however it makes sense for your project.
+Organize shared code however it makes sense for your app.
 Here are a few ideas:

 - `src/shared/middleware`
 - `src/shared/helpers`
 - `src/shared/lib`

-Also, feel free to overwrite the contents of this file to describe your project's shared code structure for your teammates.
+Also, feel free to overwrite the contents of this file to describe your project's shared code structure for your teammates (or delete it altogether).

 ## Use caution!

-Everything in `src/shared` will be copied into all of your project's Functions, which has the potential to bloat your application and make it slow to start and execute.
+Everything in `src/shared` will be copied into all of your cloud functions, which has the potential to quickly bloat your application.

-Remember you want to keep your Functions sub-5MB for optimal coldstart performance.
+Remember: you want to keep your functions sub-5MB for optimal performance.

 ## Note